jocoro19/filter-lists/README.md

 This repository contains ad blocking filter lists, custom userstyles, and userscripts for an improved experience on the web.

-This repository is dedicated to the public domain through CC0.
+This repository is in the public domain through CC0.
 Feel free to use, modify, and share the contents of this repository.

 I won't be accepting any contributions at this time.